Laura Fuentes

 How to Make Turkey Stew

-Add the seasonings, broth, potatoes, and turkey.
-Simmer for 30 minutes.
+3. Simmer the veggies with the broth, potatoes, and turkey for 30 minutes.

 Thickening Turkey Stew